Lusail: Al Erkyah

 Located along the Al Khor Coastal Road, Al Erkyah will be a mixed-use district comprising mainly open space, commercial and medical facilities.
 According to the education guidelines published by the city, one 10,000 m2 primary school will be based here.

 Energy City 2

 This district, found next to the industrial-oriented Energy City 1, will consist mainly of residential units, especially for residents who are employed in Energy City 1.
 In the future it is planned to contain a school for children aged 3 to 18 spanning a roughly 14,000 m2 area.

 Entertainment City

-A designated entertainment district, Entertainment City will contain over 2,000 housing units, 11 hotels, and several theme parks, night clubs and shopping malls.
-Place Vendôme is a major mall being constructed in the city, and will feature a canal which runs the length of the mall, an amusement park and a cinema complex.
+A designated entertainment district, Entertainment City will contain over 2,000 housing units, 11 hotels, and several theme parks, nightclubs, and shopping malls.
+Place Vendôme is a major mall being constructed in the city and will feature a canal that runs the length of the mall, an amusement park, and a cinema complex.
 In regards to education, there will be one 10,000 m2 primary school here.